 2018 Status Report on the Housing Business Plan

 The purpose of the 2018 Status Report on the Ten Year Housing Business Plan 2013 - 2022 is to provide the annual status update on the City of Saskatoon’s Housing Business Plan 2013 – 2022 and recommend allocations for 2019 funding.

 Rental housing is considered affordable if the rent charged is 30 percent or less of the tenant's income.
 Affordable rental units have received grants from the City, the Saskatchewan Housing Corporation and charitable organizations to ensure that the rent charged for these units is affordable to low income households.

 Over twenty agencies have affordable rental units in Saskatoon ranging from emergency shelters to long term rental units.
 To qualify for affordable rental housing, your household income must be below the Saskatchewan Household Income Maximums (SHIMS) as shown in the table below.

 |Household Type||One Bedroom or Bachelor||Two Bedroom||Three Bedroom||Four Bedroom|

 Some agencies use different income limits, so it is best to check with the agency to verify the income limits they are using.

-A list of affordable rental providers in Saskatoon is found here.
+Find a list of affordable rental providers in Saskatoon.